Lawyers, public chant "hang him" as Bangladesh building owner led to court

 The main opposition has called for a national strike on May 2 in protest over the incident.

-Emdadul Islam, chief engineer of the state-run Capital Development Authority, said last week that Rana had not received the proper construction consent for the building, and had illegally added three stories to the original five.
+Emdadul Islam, chief engineer of the state-run Capital Development Authority, said last that week that Rana had not received the proper construction consent for the building, and had illegally added three storeys to the original five.

 (Writing by Alex Richardson and Nick Macfie)